A JavaScript "World" used in teaching an AI course.

 by sorting actual 3D blocks.
 And so on.

-This has features like obfuscation to stop copying.
+This has built-in class obfuscation and hidden URLs to stop copying.

-Teacher can edit student solutions and make changes to see what happens.
+Teacher can edit student code and make changes to see what happens.

 Find a way to keep students away from the JS console: